Redwood Coast California, USA Travel Guide

 Early morning or late afternoon visits typically offer quieter trails and better lighting.

-A prime example of Victorian architecture, including the iconic Carson Mansion and the Pink Lady.
+A prime example of Architecture from the victorian era, including the iconic Carson Mansion and the Pink Lady.

-The entire town is a state historic landmark due to its well-preserved Victorian buildings.
+The entire town is a state historic landmark because of its well-preserved Victorian buildings.

 The last surviving logging camp cookhouse in the West, offering a glimpse into timber industry history.